opennms-forge/mos-cdr-processor/README.md

 Running and Configuration
 -------------------------

+Configure using `data/runConfig.json`.
+See `RunConfig` class for more info.
+A sample can be found in `data/runConfig.json`.

+Use `recipients` to set one or more OpenNMS or other Graphite server instances to send messages to.
+Define `hostName` and `port` for each.

 When run in `watch` mode, the application will watch for any CDR files dropped into the `data/drop` folder (or wherever specified in `runConfig.json`, `dropFolder` parameter).

+When run in `folder` mode, the application will find all CDR records in the `drop` folder and process them in alphabetical order, which should mean they are processed in timeseries order and will be correctly saved in-order in the timeseries database (RRD, JRobin or Cortex).

 Files can be processed using the built-in CDR processor, or else via a Groovy script, `cdr-basic-message-generator.groovy`.

 For the built-in processor, you must supply a CDR header CSV file for AcctStatusType of 2 and specify in `runConfig.headerFile`.
+This is used to determine which column the data will be found in.
+Support is only provided for AcctStatusType of 2.

-If `enableArchive` is set to `true` and an `archiveFolder` is set, as files are processed they will be moved from the `drop` folder to the `archiveFolder`.
+If `enableArchive` is set to `true` and an `archiveFolder` is set, as files are processed they will be moved from the `dropFolder` folder to the `archiveFolder`.
 This saves the original data files plus ensures they are not processed multiple times.

 If `enableDelete` is set to `true`, processed files will be deleted after processing.
+Use with caution!
 If `enableArchive` is set, archiving will take precedence.